diku-dk/AutoJawSegment/README.md

 ## Initializing two projects, one for pretraining on inaccurate data, and one for fine-tuning as follows:

 ```
-# Initialize a project for pretraining
+# Initialize a project for pretraining/or just training without a pretrained model
 mp init_project --name my_pretraining_project --data_dir ./pretraining_data_folder
-# Initialize a project for pretraining
+# Initialize a project for finetuing
 mp init_project --name my_finetune_project --data_dir ./fineune_data_folder
 ```